semaphoreci/semaphore/docs/docs/using-semaphore/optimization/docker.md

 :::warning

-Due to the introduction of [Docker Hub rate limits](./optimization/docker#dockerhub), Semaphore automatically redirects image pulls from the Docker Hub repository to the [Semaphore Container Registry](./optimization/container-registry).
+Due to the introduction of [Docker Hub rate limits](https://www.docker.com/increase-rate-limits/), Semaphore automatically redirects image pulls from the Docker Hub repository to the [Semaphore Container Registry](./container-registry).

 :::

 ## How to authenticate to Docker registries {#auth}

-To save the image built in the section above or access private images, you must fist authenticate with a Docker registry like DockerHub, AWS Elastic Container Registry, or Google Cloud Container Registry.
+To save the image built in the section above or access private images, you must first authenticate with a Docker registry like DockerHub, AWS Elastic Container Registry, or Google Cloud Container Registry.

 ### Using DockerHub {#dockerhub}